resim-ai/api-client/README.md

 Client credentials can be specified on the commandline with the `--client_id` and `--client_secret` flags, or in the environment as
 `RESIM_CLIENT_ID` and `RESIM_CLIENT_SECRET`.

+If you would like to store you client ID and secret in a config file, the CLI will load them from `~/.resim/resim.yaml`.
+The file is formatted as follows:

+    client_id: <client ID>
+    client_secret: <client secret>

 ## Usage

 To get a list of available commands, just type